Here are the Best Movies to Watch on Netflix; the best Netflix movies to stream today.

 Body of Lies isn’t quite as good as filmmaker Ridley Scott’s best work, but the star power of Leonardo DiCaprio and Russell Crowe makes this espionage thriller a must-see.
-In it, a CIA operative discovers a lead on a prominent terrorist commander, but things go terribly wrong when the plot to apprehend him goes terribly wrong.
+In it, a CIA operative discovers a lead on a prominent terrorist commander, but things go wrong when the plot to apprehend him goes wrong.
 Zero Dark Thirty, The Hurt Locker, and Green Zone fans will enjoy this film.

 20. Always Be My Maybe

-Ali Wong, the leading lady of Always Be My Maybe, is best known for her raunchy Netflix stand-up specials, but she really shines as a successful celebrity chef.
-Sasha Tran, played by Wong, returns to her hometown of San Francisco to open a new restaurant after a failed engagement, only to run into her old bff, played by Randall Park.
+Ali Wong, the leading lady of Always Be My Maybe, is best known for her raunchy Netflix stand-up specials, but she shines as a successful celebrity chef.
+Sasha Tran, played by Wong, returns to her hometown of San Francisco to open a new restaurant after a failed engagement, only to run into her old BFF, played by Randall Park.
 Despite the turmoil of the relationship and a brief fling with actor Keanu Reeves, the two try to make it work, and the transformation from old friends to lovers is a joy to behold.

 21. The Power of the Dog

-It tells the narrative of a frightening rancher (Benedict Cumberbatch) who doesn’t take well to the arrival of his brother’s new wife (Kirsten Dunst) and her son, and is much appreciated for its slow-burning psychological drama (Kodi Smit-McPhee).
+It tells the narrative of a frightening rancher (Benedict Cumberbatch) who doesn’t take well to the arrival of his brother’s new wife (Kirsten Dunst) and her son and is much appreciated for its slow-burning psychological drama (Kodi Smit-McPhee).

-As the volatile Phil Burbank, Cumberbatch offers a career-best performance, and the film will definitely serve as a good warm-up for next year’s Doctor Strange 2.
+As the volatile Phil Burbank, Cumberbatch offers a career-best performance, and the film will serve as a good warm-up for next year’s Doctor Strange 2.

-Passing is based on Nella Larsen’s novel about two black women (Tessa Thompson and Ruth Negga) who can ‘pass’ as white but prefer to live on opposite sides of the color line in 1929 New York.
+Passing is based on Nella Larsen’s novel about two black women (Tessa Thompson and Ruth Negga) who can ‘pass’ as white but prefer to live on opposite sides of the colour line in 1929 New York.